Hello10/cntxt/README.md

   var user_id = context.data.user_id;
   User.find({ id : user_id }, function(error, user) {
     if (error) {
-      // .error is used for unexpected errors return context.error(error);
+      // .throw is used for unexpected errors return context.throw(error);
     }
     if (!user) {
       // .fail is used for expected errors that are